Long-term changes in solar activity and irradiance: Reconstructions of past solar activity and irradiance

 Because of the challenges of extracting accurate information from historical \ca data, most irradiance reconstructions from \ca data were restricted to using modern CCD-based images \citep{chapman_variations_1996,chapman_modeling_2013,walton_contribution_2003,ermolli_modeling_2003,ermolli_recent_2011,penza_modeling_2003,fontenla_bright_2018,puiu_modeling_2019,chatzistergos_modelling_2020,chatzistergos_reconstructing_2021}, which do not require photometric calibration and suffer from considerably fewer artefacts than the historical data.
 These studies are particularly important to ascertain the ability of \ca data to be used for accurate irradiance reconstructions.
-Since some CCD-based \ca archives, such as those from Rome/PSPT \citep[precision solar photometric telescope;][]{ermolli_rome_2022} and San Fernando \citep{chapman_solar_1997}, have long and consistent observations they can also be used to assess the cycle minimum to minimum trend in TSI, thus avoiding degradation effects of satellite measurements or cross-calibration issues of different direct TSI series. \citet{chatzistergos_modelling_2020} used Rome/PSPT data to reconstruct solar irradiance variations back to 1996 with an empirical model based on the integrated intensity in \ca and a continuum interval at the blue part of the spectrum (409.2 nm), following the approach by \citet{chapman_comparison_2012,chapman_modeling_2013}.
+Since some CCD-based \ca archives, such as those from Rome/PSPT \citep[Precision Solar Photometric Telescope;][]{ermolli_rome_2022} and San Fernando \citep{chapman_solar_1997}, have long and consistent observations they can also be used to assess the cycle minimum to minimum trend in TSI, thus avoiding degradation effects of satellite measurements or cross-calibration issues of different direct TSI series.
+This is because the data used for these reconstructions are independent of the TSI measurements, while output of the models such as SATIRE or the one by \citet{chatzistergos_modelling_2020} is only very little affected by the choice of the reference TSI record used to constrain the free parameters \citep[e.g.][]{chatzistergos_reconstructing_2021}. \citet{chatzistergos_modelling_2020} used Rome/PSPT data to reconstruct solar irradiance variations back to 1996 with an empirical model based on the integrated intensity in \ca and a continuum interval at the blue part of the spectrum (409.2 nm), following the approach by \citet{chapman_comparison_2012,chapman_modeling_2013}.
 They reported a generally decreasing TSI trend since 1996.